 COVID-19 has stopped travel for the time being.
 But what if you already had a trip booked?
+What if you can’t travel because of Coronavirus?

 This article highlights how– if your circumstances permit– you could make a big difference to those in the tourism industry by choosing to postpone rather than cancel.
 And yes, I am biased as I work in the industry but hear me out.